kelvins213/Flutter-Study-App/README.md

 ## Solution

 For this to work, I thought I could actually show for the user always the same screen, but also always changing the parameters according to the subject.
 No matter what button the user clicked, like “HISTÓRIA”, “GEOGRAFIA” or “SOCIOLOGIA”, the app would always show the same screen, but with the following parameters.
-In this case, if he clicks on “SOCIOLOGIA”, he will see a page with the contents of SOCIOLOGIA, but in case he clicks on HISTÓRIA, he will see the same page, but with the HISTÓRIA parameters, and I get this result:
+In this case, if he clicks on “SOCIOLOGIA”, he will see a page with the contents of SOCIOLOGIA, but in case he clicks on HISTÓRIA, he will see the same page, but with the HISTÓRIA parameters, and I got this result:

 <div style="display: flex; flex-direction: column;" align="center">